 11th.
 Admire Paris from the Perchoir rooftop bar

 Sure, you should really spend a few euros on a drink here, but the view is free.
 The bar itself is harder to find than you might think.
 Head to number 14 Rue Crespin du Gast and walk inside the courtyard, then take the elevator to the top floor.
 Be sure to look at the view from the bathrooms too.

 12th.
 Take an elevated walk at the Promenade Plantee

 Another walkway, this time up in the clouds.
 Yes, this one matches the one in New York if you ask me (and was the inspiration for it).
 A former railway line was turned into a 4.5 km walk through flowers and greenery – all with a view.
 Find the entrance near the Bastille roundabout and start there.

 The Buttes Aux Cailles in the 13th is unknown even to some Parisians, and is referred to as a “mini-Montmartre” by those who’ve explored it.
-Expect a charming little village on a hill, crowded with a true Paris vibes, restaurants, bars, and ice cream in the summer.
+Expect a charming little village on a hill, full of street art, restaurants, bars, and ice cream in the summer.
 Below is a video with Benedicte, a tour guide who specializes in the area’s street art.
 That was from when I did a live video in all 20 arrondissements over 20 days.

 14th.
 Take in the street market on Rue Daguerre